Here are the people who run ADEPT.

 Paula has led on a number of high profile projects and service transformations including establishing a heritage trust, combining Somerset and Devon’s trading standards services and a joint procurement in relation to 3 authorities’ highways term maintenance contracts.

 Paula is a Chartered Town Planner and worked in the Coal Industry before joining Local Government.

-Chair of East of England ADEPT Board and Executive Director of Community and Environmental Services at Norfolk County Council
+Chair of East of England ADEPT Board and Corporate Director, Place & Infrastructure at Luton Borough Council

 Chair of ADEPT East Midlands Board

 Phil Crossland has now taken over from Tim Gregory as the Chair of the ADEPT East Midlands Board.
 More information coming soon!